 In Step 4 there are four further elements of the risk assessment you should focus on to address the management of fire safety in your premises.
-In some premises with simple layouts this could be done as part of the day-to-day management; however, as the premises or the organisation get larger it may be necessary for a formal structure and written policy to be developed.
-Further guidance on managing fire safety is given in Part 2 on page 41.
+In smaller premises this could be done as part of the day-to-day management, however, as the premises or the organisation get larger it may be necessary for a formal structure and written policy to be developed.
+Further guidance on managing fire safety is given in Part 2, on page 45.